How long it takes 50 common items to decompose

 Aluminum cans: 80–100 years

-Aluminum cans only start to break down after 80–100 years and generally only fully decomposes after several centuries.
+Aluminum cans only start to break down after 80 to 100 years and will only fully decompose after several centuries.
 Unlike many other materials, aluminum can be recycled an unlimited number of times, making it one of the most critical and widely repurposed recyclables.